benmalcom/tetris-baseCase/README.md

     node game.js

 the game uses unicode characters to draw shapes by default.
-If you want to use plain characters, add `--nonicode`, i.e.:
+If you want to use plain characters, add `--nounicode`, i.e.:

     node game.js --nounicode